trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 The table below displays the maximum duration values allowed for a given bar.

-As an example, the maximum duration for Seconds values supported for 5  seconds bars are 86400 S. This means that if I want to retrieve more  than 1 day’s worth of 5 second bars, I will then need to request data in increments of D (days).
+As an example, the maximum duration for Seconds values supported for 5  seconds bars are 86400 S. This means that if I want to retrieve more  than 1 dayÃ¢â‚¬â„¢s worth of 5 second bars, I will then need to request data in increments of D (days).

 | Bar Size | Max Second Duration | Max Day Duration | Max Week Duration | Max Month Duration | Max Year Duration |
 | -------- | ------------------- | ---------------- | ----------------- | ------------------ | ----------------- |